schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Onward Error

-A retail salesperson hooks a attractiveness at a library.
+A retail salesperson hooks an attractiveness at a library.

 ## Infamy